Etiquette in Indonesia: Hierarchy and honoring the elder

 As with most group-oriented cultures, hierarchy plays a very great role in Indonesian culture.
 It is important to observe that in Indonesia everyone has a status, no one is equal, and status is situational.
 This hierarchical relationships are respected, emphasized and maintained.
 Respect is usually shown to those with status, power, position, and age.
 Failure to demonstrate proper respect, would be deemed as kurang ajar (Indonesian for "lack of education or teaching") to denote the lack of good manners.

 Elders are respected through performing salim, which is a revering handshake by touching the back of the hand to the forehead.
 For example, when shaking the hand with older persons, such as parents, grandparents and teachers, the younger people or students are expected to touch the back of the elder's palm with the tip of their nose or forehead, this reflects a special respect from the young to the old.
 This salim gesture is similar to hand-kissing, with exception it is only tip of nose or forehead that touch the hand, not the lips.
 This can be seen in both the village and families.

 The ritualized gesture of asking for forgiveness, paying respect and honoring the elders is the sungkem gesture.
 It is the utmost gesture of respect in Javanese and Sundanese tradition, mostly performed between parents and children.
 The parents place their hands on their laps and the children hold their parents hands and bow deep to put their nose in their parents hands, almost placing one's head upon the elder's lap.
 Ritualized sungkem often performed in wedding or during Lebaran or Hari Raya Eid al Fitr.

 Indirectness

-Most Indonesians valued social harmony dearly, so direct confrontation is best avoided.
+Most Indonesians value social harmony dearly, so direct confrontation is generally avoided.
 With such eagerness to avoid confrontation, indirectness would mostly become the norm.
-Indonesians might went to such extent to avoid unpleasantness, bad news or direct rejection.
-A socially refined Indonesian would go to elegant lengths to avoid directly saying "no"; in Indonesian language there are twelve ways to says "no" and six ways to says "please", this describes the complexity of social interaction and manners in Indonesia.
-Yet today, in the relatively new atmosphere of democracy, expressing disagreement, performing demonstrations, and arguing in open debate are becoming more publicly acceptable.
+Indonesians go to great lengths to avoid unpleasantness, bad news or direct rejection.
+A socially refined Indonesian would go to elegant lengths to avoid directly saying "no"; with the Indonesian language containing twelve ways to says "no" and six ways to says "please", this describes the complexity of social interaction and manners in Indonesia.
+Today however in the relatively new atmosphere of democracy, expressing disagreement, performing demonstrations, and arguing in open debate are becoming more publicly acceptable.